Sequential monitoring for distributional changepoints using degenerate U-statistics: Complements and extensions

-It is easily seen that when $K(\bx,\by)$ is strictly positive definite, it is non-degenerate.
-Thus, in order to construct a distribution determining kernel $h\left( \mathbf{x},\mathbf{y}\right) $, it suffices to follow the procedure above starting from a positive definite kernel.\footnote{ Other sufficient conditions can be found in \citet{sriperumbudur2010hilbert} and \citet{sriperumbudur2011universality}.} A leading example is based on the Gaussian kernel, discussed in the next example.
+It is easily seen that when $K(\bx,\by)$ is strictly positive definite, the map $\mathbf x \mapsto K(\cdot,\mathbf x)$ is injective.
+Thus, in order to construct a distribution distinguishing kernel $h\left( \mathbf{x},\mathbf{y}\right) $, it suffices to follow the procedure above starting from a strictly positive definite kernel.\footnote{ Other sufficient conditions can be found in \citet{sriperumbudur2010hilbert} and \citet{sriperumbudur2011universality}.} A leading example is based on the Gaussian kernel, discussed in the next example.